grafana/augurs/crates/augurs-prophet/README.md

 This works fine if you're operating in a desktop or server environment, but poses issues when running in more esoteric environments such as WebAssembly.

+The `cmdstan` module of this crate contains an implementation of `Optimizer` which will use a compiled Stan program to do this.
+See the `cmdstan` module for more details on how to use it.

+This requires the `cmdstan` feature to be enabled, and optionally the `compile-cmdstan` feature to be enabled if you want to compile and embed the Stan model at build time.

 ### `libstan`